autc04/Retro68/gcc/gcc/ada/doc/gnat_ugn/gnat_project_manager.rst

 .. code-block:: sh

-     gnatmake -Pbuild
+     gprbuild -Pbuild

 This will automatically build the executables specified through the *Main* attribute: for each, it will compile or recompile the sources for which the object file does not exist or is not up-to-date; it will then run the binder; and finally run the linker to create the executable itself.

-*gnatmake* only knows how to handle Ada files.
-By using *gprbuild* as a builder, you could automatically manage C files the same way: create the file :file:`utils.c` in the :file:`common` directory, set the attribute *Languages* to `"(Ada, C)"`, and run
+The *gprbuild* builder, can automatically manage C files the same way: create the file :file:`utils.c` in the :file:`common` directory, set the attribute *Languages* to `"(Ada, C)"`, and re-run

 .. code-block:: sh

      gprbuild -Pbuild

 Gprbuild knows how to recompile the C files and will recompile them only if one of their dependencies has changed.
 No direct indication on how to build the various elements is given in the